carved4/go-secrets/README.md

 ### core features

+- **transparent secret injection**: daemon-based system that injects secrets into node.js and python apps without touching the environment
 - **multiple vaults**: create separate vaults for different contexts (personal, work, projects)
 - **easy vault switching**: switch between vaults with a single command
 - store secrets from your clipboard with one command